OAltrock/safer-gambling-app/README.md

    docker-compose up --watch
    ```
    (`--watch` enables live updates for development)

-   (optional)
+   (alternatively):
    ```
    docker-compose up -d
    ```
    this will not occupy your terminal but disables live updates
-3. No other step necessary: app can be accessed by typing 'localhost:3000' in your browser
+3. No other step necessary: the app can be accessed by typing 'localhost:3000' in your browser

 ### Flask/Pygame Setup
 For the Flask/Pygame component, you'll need to set up a Python environment:

+Run:

+`pip install --upgrade pip && pip install --no-cache-dir -r ./flask/requirements.txt`

+Alternatively use a python environment manager (Poetry):
-1. Install Poetry (recommended):
+1. Install Poetry:
    ```
    (Invoke-WebRequest -Uri https://install.python-poetry.org -UseBasicParsing).Content | python -
    ```